yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 To do this, follow these steps:

 1. Go to Settings > Unlock wallet
-2. Enter your passphrase when prompted, making sure that Unlock for staking only is UNICKED
+2. Enter your passphrase when prompted, making sure that Unlock for staking only is UNTICKED

 ![Unlock wallet](../assets/wallet16.png?raw=true)